balajibalasubramaniam/mutationdocker/README.md

 2) Optional - Go to `compilemutator.bash` file and change the container name if you are using different docker container.`compilemutator.bash` file is used to automate two steps: make and then run.
 It is recommended to first follow the step by step tutorial before modifying or running the `compilemutator.bash` file.

 3) Optional - change the configuration paths for compiler of target_file in `config.txt` acccording to your software environment.
+If you make changes to `config.txt` file then you have to execute `./runconfiguration` first.
+Similarly, if you make chages to `Makefile` then you have to re-build it with `make` before running the tool.
+To summarize, the order of execution is first `./runconfiguration`, followed by `make`, and then the tool execution.

 4) Optional - change the path in `compilemutator.bash`, `compilerun.bash`, and `runsave.bash` based on the location where you have unzipped and placed the mutationdocker for the project directory of the target_file. `compilerun.bash`, and `runsave.bash` file is used to automate the compilation and execution of target_file, it varies depending on the project.